Kuntal012/AUTO_CMT/Readme.md

 The Primary Wrapper is Based on matlab which uses shell scripting to interact with other codes Things to Prepare before applying CMT

-    1. Download the data in the the way shown in the folder (OData)
+    1. Download the broadband seismic data in the the way shown in the folder (OData)

     2. Change you compiler pathways in the moment tensor inversion codes (MTI folder)